University of Texas Law logo Update your account

 Toggle view TX Professional Engineer – 4.75 hrs

-This course will qualify for self-reporting credits with PELS (TX Board of Professional Engineers and Land Surveyors) - please see the education form log below to keep track of your credits in the case of an audit.
+This course may qualify for self-reporting credits with PELS (TX Board of Professional Engineers and Land Surveyors) - please use the link below to find information on how to track your credit with PELS.
 When you select this credit type in the webcast, you will receive a downloadable Certificate of Attendance with date and course information for your records.

 Toggle view TX Real Estate Commission (TREC) – 4.75 hrs